ymtot/ymtot.github.io/_posts/2025-10-27-Synthesis-of-TCPPUiO-66-NH2.md

 120 ℃ 12h

 Zr-NH2-BDC/TCPP (TCPP@UiO-66-NH2) was synthesized depending on the literature.
 150 mg ZrCl4, 2.5g benzoic acid, 150 mg NH2-BDC, and 50 mg TCPP were dissolved in 10 mL DMF.
 The purple liquid was sonicated for 30 min and then put into the Teflon-lined autoclave at 120 °C for 12 h.
 Then, the solid products were cleaned with DMF and EtOH and vacuum-dried.
-The **purple** solid product was collected.[(FOOD CHEM.)](https://doi.org/10.1016/j.foodchem.2024.140198)
+The **purple** solid product was collected.[^3]

 ```mermaid
 graph TD